aclemons/emailrelay/doc/reference.md

-Both verifiers can have one or more semi-colon separated configuration parameters following the verifier name, including a user-id range (defaulting to 1000-32767) that is used to obtain the list of system account names, and `lc` to convert the mailbox name derived from the system account name to lower-case.
+Both verifiers can have one or more semi-colon separated configuration parameters following the verifier name, including a user-id range (defaulting to 1000-32767) that is used to obtain the list of system account names, `remote` to verifiy local system account addresses as remote, and `lc` to convert the mailbox name derived from the system account name to lower-case.

 Eg: